qwiklabs-org/horizon-sdv/workloads/android/pipelines/tests/cts_execution/README.md

 ### `CUTTLEFISH_MAX_BOOT_TIME`

 Cuttlefish virtual devices need time to boot up.
 This defines the maximum time to wait for the virtual device(s) to boot up.
+Cuttlefish virtual devices can take a serious amount of time before booting, hence this is quite large.

 Time is in seconds.